The global fractional-reserve banking system is teetering on the brink of failure.

 That means your bullion should be stored in a secure hiding place at home or through a vault service such as Money Metals Depository.

 Money Metals Depository uses top-of-the-line UL Class 3 vaults for maximum security.
 All stored bullion items are fully segregated and are never commingled or rehypothecated.
-Depository holdings are totally independent from the banking system, Wall Street, and Washington, D.C.
+Depository holdings are independent of the banking system, Wall Street, and Washington, D.C.

 Owning physical precious metals can give you a measure of independence from the banker-backed fiat currency regime and protection from the purchasing-power losses it may inflict on unwitting bagholders.